-Promotion from Assistant to Associate Librarian and Librarian is granted by the Board of Trustees upo the recommendation of the Dean of the Faculty/Vice President for Academic Affairs after consultation with the department.
-Consideration for promotion may be initiated by the Chair of the Library i Formatted: Indent: Left: 0.63", Right: -0.5" consultation with the Dean of the Faculty/Vice President for Academic Affairs, or the Dean of the Faculty/Vice President for Academic Affairs in consultation with the Chair of the Library.
+Promotion from Assistant to Associate Librarian and Librarian is granted by the Board of Trustees upon the recommendation of the Dean of the Faculty/Vice President for Academic Affairs after consultation with the department.
+Consideration for promotion may be initiated by the Chair of the Library in consultation with the Dean of the Faculty/Vice President for Academic Affairs, or the Dean of the Faculty/Vice President for Academic Affairs in consultation with the Chair of the Library.
 The Chair of the Library shall indicate the consultation procedures employed within the department when recommending a promotion.
 Promotion is based upon merit and not guaranteed by years of service.

-Cc.
+c.
 Artists-in-Residence and Writers-in-Residence

-Promotions to Senior or to Distinguished Artist- or Writer-in-Residence are granted by the Board or Trustees upon the recommendation of the Dean of the Faculty/Vice President for Academic Affairs after consultation with the department.
+Promotions to Senior or to Distinguished Artist- or Writer-in-Residence are granted by the Board of Trustees upon the recommendation of the Dean of the Faculty/Vice President for Academic Affairs after consultation with the department.
 Consideration for promotion may be initiated by the Department Chair in consultation with the Dean of the Faculty/Vice President for Academic Affairs, or the Dean of the Faculty/Vice President for Academic Affairs in consultation with the Department Chair.
 The Department Chair shall indicate the consultation procedures employed within the department when recommending a promotion.
 Promotion to Distinguished rank is based upon merit and not guaranteed by years of service.